 “The Institute offered me the most important continuing education experience I have had in my 15 years of ministry.
 The combination of outstanding lectures from experienced leaders, the conversations I had with a very diverse group of individuals, and the extraordinary worship all challenged me and renewed my determination and hope in the work of reconciliation and justice in my own community.
 I thank God for the experience.” — Rev. Chip Edens, Pastor, Christ Church, Charlotte, NC

-Registration fees for the 2014 Summer Institute will be $950, which includes the cost of most meals.
+Due to a generous grant, registration fees for the 2014 Summer Institute have been reduced to $500, which includes the cost of most meals.